kramse/kramse-labs/README.md

 Always use a firewall on your laptop, both for trainings and in general.

 Minimum requirements for pc’s:
+* Modern CPU with virtualisation available

-* at least 8GB RAM (16GB recommended)
+* at least 8GB RAM
-* 200 GB free disk
+* 100 GB free storage

+Recommended
-* at least 8 GB RAM(16 GB recommended)
+* at least 16 GB recommended
-* 200 GB free disk.
+* 200 GB free storage

-Windows, Mac or Linux PC are the most common platforms used, but if you can run virtul machines you can use another operating system.
+You need to be able to run virtul machines, 64-bit Linux.

 Note: I can only help a little with operating system support.